Introduction

 Review of orthognathic surgery performed by dr. Simonas Grybauskas

 Please, note that that Lithuanian version of my story is more detailed as dr. Simonas Grybauskas resides in Lithuania and most of his patients, me included, are from Lithuania.
 You, however, can utilize Google Translate feature available on Lithuanian language page, which provides fairly good level of translation.
-Click here to go to the page in Lithuanian language >>>
+Click here to go to the page in Lithuanian language >>>Hi and thanks for visiting my website!

 I planned on either starting a blog or creating a website long before my surgery had actually taken place as I hoped to share my wonderful orthognathic surgery experience with the world.
 Unfortunately, the experience did not turn out be a wonderful one and my feeling of disappointment is reflected in the content of this website.
 I really wish I could write something different and more positive, but I can’t.
 I do apologize if my story broke anyone’s hopes or discouraged anyone in anyway – that is not the purpose of this website.
 The purpose is to provide realistic review of orthognathic surgery experience as it all happened in my case.
 Your outcome may be very different and, hopefully, a positive one.